IAPMO Seeks USPSHTC Task Group Members

 Participation in the IAPMO Innovation and Research Fund goes beyond financial support — contributors will play a pivotal role in shaping the future of the plumbing and mechanical industries.
 The research it fuels promises to be a game-changer for innovators, offering crucial insights to drive development of a safer, more affordable built environment, and producing expert-reviewed data informing legislation and regulatory frameworks on critical water and sanitation issues.

-To learn more about the Innovation and Research Fund and how to get involved, please visit iapmo.org/research/support-innovation
+To learn more about the Innovation and Research Fund and how to get involved, please visit iapmo.org/research/support-innovation.

 “IAPMO is and has always been deeply committed to advancing our industry, leading the progress rather than merely reacting to it,” said IAPMO CEO Dave Viola.
 “The IAPMO Innovation and Research Fund represents our dedication to meeting contemporary challenges and future demands.
 Through collaboration, innovation, and expertise, we aim to build an industry that is resilient, forward-thinking, and always leading the pursuit of results-oriented solutions.”

-The Austin, Texas, city council has formally adopted the 2024 editions of the Uniform Plumbing Code (UPC®) and Uniform Mechanical Code (UMC®) as the plumbing and mechanical codes of practice protecting the health and safety of the city’s nearly 1 million residents.
-The Texas state capital and 11th most populous city in the United States has utilized the Uniform Codes since 1974.
+The Topeka, Kansas, city council has formally adopted the 2024 editions of the Uniform Plumbing Code (UPC®) and Uniform Mechanical Code (UMC®) as the plumbing and mechanical codes of practice protecting the health and safety of the city’s more than 125,000 residents.
+The adoptions make Topeka the fifth-most-populous city in the state of Kansas to adopt the UPC and UMC.